 Registered Nurse Certificate and Diploma Programs

-Registered nurse certificate and diploma programs are for students who wish to become registered nurses (RNs).
+There are 1-year certificate and 1-3 year diploma programs for students who wish to become registered nurses (RNs).
 These programs offer students differing avenues to achieve the same goal.
 Students who complete either program are prepared to take the required licensing exam to enter the career field.
 The curriculum of these programs highlights human anatomy and physiology, as well as core topics like nursing fundamentals and medical-surgical nursing.
 To gain practice in working as an RN, classroom training is supplemented with clinical opportunities.

 Registered Nurse Certificate